eurecom-s3/screaming_channels/README.md

-    │   ├── config                              Sample configuration files for collection │   ├── templates                           Sample trace template files for collection │   ├── tra_templates                       Sample templates for the attacks │   ├── setup.py                            Setup file to install our tools │   └── src                                 Source code of the our tools │       └── screamingchannels
+    │   ├── config                              Sample configuration files for collection │   ├── templates                           Sample trace template files for collection │   ├── tra_templates                       Sample templates for the attacks │   └── src                                 Source code of our tools │       ├── setup.py                        Setup file to install the tools │       └── screamingchannels
     │           ├── reproduce.py                Script for experiments, including trace collection
     │           ├── attack.py                   Script for attacks
     │           ├── analyze.py                  Module for processing traces
     │           ├── load.py                     Module for loading traces
-    │           └── sc2daredevil.py             Script to convert traces to Daredevil format ├── images                                  Images for this file
+    │           └── sc2daredevil.py             Script to convert traces to Daredevil format ├── images                                  Images for this README
-    ├── traces                                  Sample traces that we have collected ├── COPYRIGHT                               The copyright
+    ├── COPYRIGHT                               The copyright
-    ├── LICENCE                                 A copy of the GNU GPL v3.0 license └── README.md                               This file
+    ├── LICENCE                                 A copy of the GNU GPLv3 license └── README.md                               This file

 ## <a name="Story"></a>Long story short